marcgg/marcgg.github.com/_posts/2014-07-22-in-defense-of-legacy-code.md

 tag: Dev
 ---

 It’s your first day.
 You just joined a team working on a cool project.
 That’s usually at this point that you discover that the code base is not as good as you’d expected.
-Most likely you’ll then hear from your colleagues something like “Jane wrote that a few years back, we didn’t need to change it so it’s a bit outdated” or “this is some **legacy code**” _gasp_.
+Most likely you’ll then hear from your colleagues something like “Jane wrote that a few years back, we didn’t need to change it so it’s a bit outdated” or “this is some **legacy code**”. _Gasp_.

 <div style="text-align: center"><img src="/assets/blog/reveal.png"/></div>